-Okay.
-So they've come all this way.
+[3:10] Okay, so they've come all this way.
 And guess what they want to know about Jesus?
-Do they want to know if he really is the Messiah, the promised king?
-Do they want to witness all these amazing miracles that he's done so far?
+Do they want to know if he's really the Messiah, the promised king?
+Have they come to witness, you know, all the amazing things that he's done so far?

-No. They want to see if he's washed his hands.
-Already we see that these religious people are kind of missing the point here, aren't they?
+No, they want to see if he's washed his hands.
+Already we see that these religious people are kind of missing the point, aren't they?
 And they have a go at Jesus for this very thing.

-In verse 2, the Pharisees asked Jesus, Why do your disciples break the tradition of the elders?
+In verse 2, the Pharisees ask Jesus, Why do your disciples break the tradition of the elders?
 They don't wash their hands before they eat.
-See, for the Pharisees, this was not a simple question of soap and water for hygiene purposes, but it was actually a matter of being clean before God, being acceptable to God through having clean hands.
+See, for these Pharisees, this was not a simple question of soap and water for hygiene purposes, but this was actually a matter of being clean before God, being acceptable to God through clean hands.

 That's why they care so much.
-And notice that they actually call it the tradition of the elders here.
+You'll notice that they call it the tradition of the elders.
 So Jesus shoots right back at them in verse 3.
-Jesus replied, Why do you break the commandment of God for the sake of your tradition?
+Jesus replied, So they have it back to front, don't they?

-You see, they have it back to front here, don't they?
-The requirement to wash their hands wasn't a command of God from the Old Testament.
-It was actually something made up by man.
+This requirement to wash your hands wasn't a command of God from the Old Testament.
+It was something that was clearly made up by man.
+Clearly the Pharisees have their priorities mixed up here.

-[4:18] Clearly the Pharisees have their priorities mixed up here, don't they?
-They are more concerned with keeping their human traditions than really obeying the Word of God.
-Jesus then uses an illustration to show how they break God's commands to keep their tradition.
+[4:27] They're more concerned with keeping their human traditions than really obeying the word of God.
+Jesus then uses an illustration for how they break God's commands to keep their tradition.

-And you'll see that verse 4 starts with the word for or because.
-So let's look on from verse 4.
+And you'll see that verse 4 starts with the word for, or because.
+Let's look on from verse 4.
 For God said, Honour your father and mother, and whoever curses their father or mother is to be put to death.

 But you say, if anyone declares that what might have been used to help their father or mother is devoted to God, they are not to honour their father or mother with it.
-In other words, if you decide to give some money to God, but then you find out that your parents actually need some financial support, well, bad luck, Mum and Dad.
+So in other words, if you decide to give some money to God, but then your parents actually need financial support, well, bad luck, mum and dad.

 The Pharisees' tradition said you cannot help your parents because you've already devoted that money to God.
-So the point is here that God's command to honour your parents was actually overridden by religious tradition.
+So the point is that God's command to honour your parents was overridden by their religious tradition.

-And in verse 6, Jesus says, Thus, you nullify or break God's Word for the sake of your tradition.
-So Jesus just calls it exactly what it is.
+And Jesus says in verse 6, thus you nullify or break the word of God for the sake of your tradition.
+So Jesus calls it exactly what it is, hypocrisy.